SEAME-pt/SEA-ME_Team6_2025-26/docs/TSF/tsf_implementation/items/expectations/EXPECT-L0-9.md

 ---
 id: EXPECT-L0-9
-header: "ThreadX running on the Microcontroller (STM32) as a RTOS"
+header: "ThreadX should be used on the Microcontroller (STM32) as a..."
 text: |
   ThreadX should be used on the Microcontroller (STM32) as a RTOS, receiving signals from the speedometer and controlling the servos and DC motor.

 level: 1.1
 normative: true
 references: